prakashsingh-fullstack/react-foodkart/README.md

 # react-foodkart
-This application is learning react first application teach by Akshay Shaini..
+This application is learning react first application teach by Akshay Shaini